Qualified doctors Certified medications Online consultation with aftercare

 What is happening in your body?

 Heart palpitations feel like your heart is racing, pounding or skipping beats.
 They can make you fear the worst, but palpitations are actually quite common and usually nothing to worry about.
-So what causes these heart sensations in menopausal women?
+So what causes these heart sensations during menopause?
 Why does your heart start beating faster or pounding without doing anything to cause it?

 Heart palpitations can be a result of lower levels of the hormone oestrogen.
 Among other things, oestrogen regulates important processes in the nervous system and coronary artery, the blood vessel which supplies blood to the heart.
 When oestrogen levels increase, the coronary artery dilates.
 When oestrogens levels drop, it contracts.
 Fluctuating oestrogen levels can therefore cause heart palpitations.